-We urge that you carefully follow the directions of the manufacturer when installing your child restraint.
-Not all child restraint systems will be installed as described here.
+We urge you to carefully follow the directions of the manufacturer when installing your child restraint.
+Not all 2 child restraint systems will be installed as described here.
 Again, carefully follow the installation instructions that were provided with the child restraint system.

-restraint.
+The rear seat lower anchorages are round bars, located at the rear of the seat cushion where it meets the seatback, and are visible when you lean into the rear seat to install the child restraint.
 You will easily feel them if you run your finger along the intersection of the seatback and seat cushion surfaces.